KDE/kmime/README.md

 * The encoding, which is "q" or "b"
 * The encoded text

-These three parts are sperated with a '?'.
+These three parts are separated with a '?'.
 Encoding the third part, the text, is very similar to how text strings in the message body are encoded: First, the text string is encoded to a byte array using the charset encoding.
 Afterwards, the second encoding is used on the result, to ensure that all resulting bytes are within the 7-bit range.